- Representing quantities that are NOT counted

 Joe (4 years, 3 months) knows that spiders have eight legs.
 On this day had been playing with some toy spiders in the nursery, and decided to draw a picture of one.
 Like the numerous chair legs Karl had represented, he has conveyed his impression of a large quantity.

-The maths: A large quantity The Taxonomy: Representing quantities that are NOT counted | |
+The Taxonomy: Representing quantities that are NOT counted The maths: Quantity |

 William (4 years 6 months) was fascinated by 'Star Wars' and often played out various scenes with his friend.
 Here he has drawn a light sabre for each of his favourite characters from the Star Wars film.
 The colours are important, for example, red is for for ‘Darth Maul’.
 His teacher explained, "William draws hundreds of these pictures at the moment – either of light sabres or bows and arrows from the Lord of the Rings - they seem to be linked to his fascination with counting or amounts, and he will count all sorts of objects, again and again".

-The maths: Matching one-to-one The Taxonomy: Representing quantities that are NOT counted
+The Taxonomy: Representing quantities that are NOT counted The maths: Matching one-to-one

 |